 A few years ago, I paraded braless at a music festival, casting by my traditional bras for bare-breasted freedom.
 It was sweltering hot; like everyone else, I was caked in three days’ worth of mud, sweat, and glitter (as well as sticky apple cider that a tipsy friend had split down me).
 Losing the bra was hardly a radical choice to make: most other women had done the same, and it was a festival—we all know that people are a lot looser and a lot less uptight at festivals.

-I was always on the hunt for the best bras, and went as far as to perfect how to measure bra size.
+Before that, I was always on the hunt for the newest and best bras, and went as far as to learn how to measure bra size myself.
 But after that one weekend, something shifted for me.
-Without the uncomfortable underwire digging into my ribs and tight elastic straps cutting the skin of my shoulders, I felt so much more comfortable; and not even my favorite non-wired bras could compete.
+Without the underwire digging into my ribs and tight elastic straps rubbing my shoulders, I felt so much more comfortable; and not even my favorite non-wired bras could compete.
 From that point on I gradually started to go bra-free more and more, embracing "saggy boobs" without shame.